wangzhongchunongithub/ko-vm-change-detector/README.md

         attr3: ko.observableArray()
     }
 };
-/*if there are only observable definition at the leaf node of your viewmodel, you can set fullTracking as false, if so the detector will subscribe the leaf nodes that was defined as ko.observable/observableArray, it will not track changes happening on the observables under observables.
+/*if you just want track changes on observables that are not defined nestedly, you can set fullTracking as false, if so the detector will subscribe the observables that was defined as ko.observable/observableArray, it will not track changes happening on the observables under observables.
 */
 vm_detector.detect(vm, { fullTracking: false }, function ()